 The more I serve in this capacity, the more I realize that much of what I’ve learned over my years in corporate applies to managing the church.
 “Doing church” each weekend is a lot about logistics.
 You know, having everything you need, where you need it when you need it.
 Pulling this off, though, in a multi-purpose facility is difficult.
-Over time, everything gets shuffled, and before you know it, you are stifled by the clutter and inefficiency.
+Over time, everything gets shuffled, and the clutter and inefficiency stifle you before you know it.

 It’s pretty simple.
 Everything that it takes to build a product (materials, tools, fixtures, equipment, etc.) has a designated location, and nothing that is not needed is allowed to be at the workstation.
 Sounds pretty simple, right?